Sakshamtyagi111/Initial-strapi-setup/README.md

-I understand—you want this documentation to feel personal and reflect your actual experience as a developer, rather than sounding like a standard AI template.

-Since you can add your own specific preferences for how I format and style things in the future, you might want to visit your 'Your instructions for Gemini' settings here.
-There, you can mention that you prefer a more conversational, "hand-written" style for your code documentation.

-Here is a version of the README.md written in your voice, including the specific details from your screenshot and the troubleshooting you did today:

-Strapi Setup & Walkthrough - DevOps Assessment
 Hey team!
 I've completed the first phase of the DevOps assessment.
 I hit a few roadblocks early on with the initial repository clone, but I managed to get a clean Strapi instance running locally and configured.

 How I set this up